 The number of Ordinary Shares beneficially owned by each entity, person, executive officer or director is determined in accordance with the rules of the SEC, and the information is not necessarily indicative of beneficial ownership for any other purpose.
 Under such rules, beneficial ownership includes any shares over which the person has sole or shared voting power or investment power.
-Additionally, Ordinary Shares that a person has the right to acquire within 60 days of April 12, 2021 through the exercise of any option, warrant or other right are deemed to be outstanding and to be beneficially owned by such person for purposes of computing the percentage ownership of such person, but are not deemed outstanding for purposes of computing the percentage ownership of all executive officers and directors as a group.
+Additionally, Ordinary Shares that a person has the right to acquire within 60 days of March 31, 2022 through the exercise of any option, warrant or other right are deemed to be outstanding and to be beneficially owned by such person for purposes of computing the percentage ownership of such person, but are not deemed outstanding for purposes of computing the percentage ownership of any other person, except with respect to the percentage ownership of all executive officers and directors as a group.
 Except as otherwise indicated, and subject to applicable community property laws, the persons named in the table have sole voting and investment power with respect to all Ordinary Shares held by that person.

-The percentage of Ordinary Shares beneficially owned is computed on the basis of 24,983,855 Ordinary Shares outstanding as of April 12, 2021.
+The percentage of Ordinary Shares beneficially owned is computed on the basis of 25,593,434 Ordinary Shares outstanding as of March 31, 2022.